 6. Exfoliate to Remove Unwanted Pigment

 There’s one more thing I want to mention.
-Exfoliating is essential for helping to reduce breakout activity.
+Exfoliating is essential to help reduce breakout activity.
 It does so by removing dead skin cells that trap oil.
 It can also encourage cellular turnover, replacing dull, tired-looking cells with fresher, plumper ones.

 7. Switch Up the Type of Face Mask You Use